-2017 Oration The 43rd Annual Oration will take place on February 15, 2017.
-Scholar Diana Burleigh will reveal her latest research in: "Joseph Crabtree - son of Mnemosyne, brother to Caliope, Melpomone and Thalia."
+2017 Oration The 43rd Annual Oration took place on February 15, 2017.
+Scholar Diana Burleigh revealed her latest research in: "Joseph Crabtree - son of Mnemosyne, brother to Caliope, Melpomone and Thalia."

 On 17 February 1954 Professor James Sutherland, Lord Northcliffe Professor of Modern English Literature at UCL, delivered the oration entitled "Homage to Crabtree".
 The meeting was presided over by Professor Hugh Smith, Quain Professor of English Language and Literature at UCL, and twenty-four scholars were present.

 This was the inaugural meeting of the Foundation which ever since has been dedicated to researching and publicising the life and work of Joseph Crabtree (1754-1854).
 Crabtree's achievements had been grievously overlooked, misinterpreted, occasionally traduced and in some cases quite deliberately suppressed, leading to a situation amounting, in Professor Sutherland's words, "almost to a conspiracy of silence".
 The traduction continues to the present day, as can be seen by the deletion in late 2014 of the Wikipedia entry on Crabtree, which had been compiled by scholars in order to reveal his contributions to the wider community.